akuklev/akuklev/what-are-dependent-types.md

 * `argc`: 'argument count' is the number of command-line arguments;
 * `argv`: 'argument values' is the array containing them.

 The argument `argc` is declared as an integer (`int`) and tacitly assumed to be non-negative.
-The signature `char* argv[]` is an archaic way to declare that `argv` is an array of unspecified length of character strings.
+The signature `char* argv[]` is an archaic way to declare that `argv` is an array of unspecified length of strings.
 The length of `argv` is tacitly assumed to be `argc`.
 It is precisely the failure of such tacit assumptions which leads to myriad of crashes and security breaches.
 Running the example above with `argc = 1` while the true length of `argv` is zero would result in either printing out gibberish of the form `Hello, %$Gz#H@...` of humongous length or in a segmentation fault (system crash).

 Imagine we could write those “tacit” assumptions explicitly:
 ```cpp